 Design thinking is a deeply human process that taps into creative abilities we all have, but often overlook.
-Design Thinking is rooted in the belief that innovation starts with people – bringing them together and, most important, working to understand and meet their needs.
+It’s rooted in the belief that innovation starts with people—bringing them together and, most importantly, working to understand and meet their needs.
 The five-step process is focused first on understanding the challenge at hand and how it impacts those around it.

-2. When conducting an empathy interview, is it ok to use our own experience to interpret and understand others’ experiences?
+2. When conducting an empathy interview, is it okay to use our own experience to interpret and understand others’ experiences?

-The answer to this question requires you to “walk the line carefully.”
-Two benefits result from shared experience.
+The answer to this question requires you to walk the line carefully.
+Two benefits come from shared experience.
 First, being able to share similar experiences can be a way to show vulnerability and build trust.
 Both are key to getting another person to open up and think deeply.
 Second, shared experiences can help you determine what questions to ask next or how someone might feel about their situation.

-The key is to remember is this simple fact: it’s not about you.
-It’s not about using another person’s experience to have your turn to talk.
-It’s not about taking another person’s situation and pattern matching a situation you have experienced.
-It’s simply not about you.
-It’s about deeply and fundamentally understanding the other person – their emotions, perspective, constraints (real and perceived), and beyond.
+It is about deeply and fundamentally understanding the other person—their emotions, perspective, constraints (real and perceived), and beyond.
 In that way, sometimes shared experiences can get in the way.
-By keeping in mind it’s not about you, you’ll do just fine!
+By keeping in mind that it’s not about you, you’ll do just fine.